 Туре Description SNMP Trap Notifications Cisco Prime Collaboration Assurance generate traps for alarms and events and sends notifications to the trap receiver.
 These traps are based on events and alarms that are generated by the Cisco Prime Collaboration Assurance server.
 CISCO-EPM-NOTIFICATION-MIB defines the trap message format.
 Using SNMP trap notification is different from forwarding raw traps to another server before they have been processed by Cisco Prime Collaboration Assurance.
 Note Cisco Prime Collaboration Assurance supports SNMP version 1 (SNMPv1) and SNMPv2 traps for polling and receiving.
 Cisco Prime Collaboration Assurance forwards traps as SNMPv2 traps.
 However, trap processing with SNMPv3 is not supported in Cisco Prime Collaboration Assurance.
 See SNMP Trap Notifications for details on mapping between the MIB OIDs to the relevant value that is assigned by Cisco Prime Collaboration Assurance for alarms and events.
 E-Mail Notifications Cisco Prime Collaboration Assurance generates e-mail messages containing information about the alarms.
-When you create an e-mail subscription, you can choose whether to include the subject line only or the complete e-mail message.
-Note If you have installed Cisco Prime Collaboration Assurance in Enterprise mode, you will get an email notification with the subject line in the following format: [PC-ALERT-CLUSTERNAME] DEVICE IP : EVEN INAME : SEVERITY.
-0.50.230: Gatekeeper Registration Failure: CRITICAL If the Cluster name or Device IP is not available, it c T In a NAT environment, the Private IP Address of the device is also displayed.
+When you create an e-mail subscription, yo can choose whether to include the subject line only or the complete e-mail message.
+Note If you have installed Cisco Prime Collaboration Assurance in Enterprise mode, you will get an email notification with the subject line in the following format: [PC-ALERT-CLUSTERNAME] DEVICE IP : EVENT INAME : SEVERITY.
+For example: [PC-ALERT-#CPCM-Ent-Cluster#]50.
+0.50.230: Gatekeeper Registration Failure: CRITICAL If the Cluster name or Device IP is not available, it ca an be left empty.
+In a NAT environment, the Private IP Address of the device is also displayed.
 If you have installed Cisco Prime Collaboration Assurance in MSP mode, you can see the customer to which the device belongs to.